Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Release 0.2.

 * Review dialogue and Negentropy nerdiness being too weird.
-* Add hotkeys to the inventory screen.
+* Add hotkeys to the inventory screen and block casting/moving in inventory.
 * Description for Epsilon spawners, harmony platforms and ladders

 bugs:
 * Fix mouse movement with falling and para.
 Or anything else that's buggy.
-* Doublecheck all Souls to actually work with the new system.
+* Shizapis, aster, Serene, borerora, aube.
 * Fix the music

 **Low priority nitpicks**